Eihusen Arena

-The Eihusen Arena is a 7,500-seat multi-purpose arena in Grand Island, Nebraska, USA.
+The Eihusen Arena is a 7,500-seat multi-purpose arena in Grand Island, Nebraska, USA and is owned by the City of Grand Island.
+Venuworks manages the facility as of January 2025.

 Opened in 2006 as part of the Heartland Events Center at Fonner Park, it hosts local sporting events and concerts.
 It was also home to the Indoor Football League's Nebraska Danger, which began play in 2011.

-The arena also serves as a concert venue for the Nebraska State Fair.
+The arena also serves as one of the concert venues for the Nebraska State Fair.